About this event

 With the growing speed and scale of data generation, insurers are increasingly deploying advanced data analytics and machine learning techniques to assess and price risks.
 The application of these techniques promises to transform the accuracy and profitability of commercial underwriting.
 But can machine learning deliver fair and accurate underwriting results?
 In this talk, we present methods for evaluating the fairness of decisions made by automated algorithms, and how implementing these methods can lead to more accurate risk pricing and fairer prices for customers.

-Speakers: Nick Groves-Kirby, Oliver Laslett and Paul Bassan, Cytora
+Speakers: Nick Groves-Kirkby, Oliver Laslett and Paul Bassan, Cytora

 E7: GIROC: Reserved for You